 _ _ _ _ _ _ _ _

 That about does it for our summary of the best strategies and shortcuts for the ACT Science section.
 If you follow this approach to the section and practice it consistently, you’ll be in a great position to get a good score on ACT Science.
 Easy, right?
-If you’d like more tips and guidance on how best to approach the ACT Science section, head over to Inspirica Pros’ ACT headquarters.
-Our squad of test gurus would love to help you crush the ACT.
+If you’d like more tips and guidance on how best to approach the ACT Science section, head over to Inspirica Pros’ ACT headquarters where our squad of experienced ACT tutors are ready to help.